 This deals with determining the proper rehabilitation center or institute the patient should be admitted in.
 Take note that not all rehabilitation centers admit everyone.
-Some have fields of specialization while others provide general care.
+Some have fields of specialization, while others provide general care.

 Before a patient is admitted, he or she will undergo some screening processes.
-In this part, the program in which the patient will be recommended to undergo will be decided.
+In this part, the program in which the patient will be recommended to experience will be decided.
 Programs can be categorized into two: outpatient and inpatient.

 The screening often includes getting pieces of information — like drug use, family history, and even financial history — from the patient.
 Primarily, the biggest factors that influence the type of treatment that will be provided are the severity and type of addiction.